A Guide to Pink Sapphires

 Because color is the most crucial feature, we recommend choosing a stone from a reputable vendor that offers high-quality photography.
 We’ve found James Allen, Blue Nile and Leibish & Co. to offer the best selection of pink sapphires set in beautiful jewelry.

-Although commonly thought of as blue, sapphires naturally occur in a variety of colors including pink, yellow and green.
+Although commonly thought of as blue, sapphires naturally occur in a variety of colors including pink, yellow, green and even white.
 Pink sapphires are stunning gemstones that range from light to dark pink.
 They can also include secondary hues like purplish pink sapphires and orangey pink stones like the rare Padparadscha sapphires.

 Pink sapphires belong to the corundum family of minerals.
 They contain traces of iron, titanium, magnesium, copper and chromium that help determine its color.
 The higher the chromium content, the deeper the pink hue.